-Like our approach to beauty, we developed a set of sustainable fashion criteria that helped us sort through plethora of panties on the market.
+Like our approach to sustainable beauty, we use key sustainable fashion criteria to help sort through the plethora of panties on the market.

-Companies should employ ethical and transparent labor practices (#whomademyclothes), ethical supply chains (Fair Trade certified and supportive of local communities), and sustainable operations (low waste, use renewable energy, carbon offsets, optimized shipping, low waste/no plastic shipping).
+- sustainable operations (low waste, use renewable energy, carbon offsets, optimized shipping, low waste/no plastic shipping)

-Handcrafting is a pro, too, because it creates local jobs and eliminates machine energy use.
+Handcrafting is a pro, too, because it creates local jobs and eliminates carbon emissions from machine use.
 Ideally, they’ll also be involved in charitable giving, promote a positive body image, and be all people inclusive.

 - Hemp: Used as a fiber by humans for thousands of years, similar to linen in feel and able to keep you warm when it’s cold, cool when it’s hot and even protect you from UV rays.
-Great!
-Hemp can be one of the most eco-friendly fabrics: It uses 50%+ less water than cotton, requires no pesticides and can be converted into fabric sustainably
+Hemp may be one of the most eco-friendly fabrics: it uses 50%+ less water than cotton, requires no pesticides and can be converted into fabric sustainably.

 - Bamboo: Bamboo is not only super soft, breathable, and antimicrobial when spun into fiber but it’s also an incredibly renewable resource.
 You don’t have to kill the plant to harvest it and it grows remarkably fast.
 Also rain fed, it saves water and produces more oxygen than trees.

 - Organic cotton: How is it different from regular cotton?
 It’s grown without chemicals, making it better for you, the farmers, and the environment.
 Working conditions are safe and hygienic, pay is fair and raw material and final textile products meet stringent waste limits, among other things…